Padraig20/Group-ICA-dHCP/README.md

 Current issues I face include:

 * when concatenating fMRI images, we see that we have inconsistent orientations for individual images
+    * the info on orientation is not included in the images -> assumption that the orientation is the same in all images, which makes the assumption of voxel-based orientation correct
 * it is still unclear which exact mask/brain atlas to use for the neonatal data in the dHCP dataset